kl1nton/5_PasTest_Past_Papers/2_Sept_2005_Paper_1.md

 - Is used as an anti-arrhythmic drug - FALSE
 - Can cause allergic reactions - TRUE
 - The addition of adrenaline causes increased uptake due to vasoconstriction - TTRUE
+#### Errors: 2F, 4F
+- todo

 ### Q2
 In performing a lumbar puncture, the operator needs to be familair with the anatomy involved.
 Which anatomical feature is relevant to this procedure?
-#### Answer: C. The spinal cord in the normal adult terminates anywhere from opposite the boyd of T12 to the body of L3; however, the commonest level is at the disc space between L1 and L2
+#### Answer: C. The spinal cord in the normal adult terminates anywhere from opposite the boyd of T12 to the body of L3; however, the commonest level is at the disc space between L1 and L2 - TRUE

 ### Q3
 In the clinical examination of the chest, accurate knowledge of the surface markings of the lungs is essential.
 Which of the following corresponds to the clinical situation?
-#### Answer: D. The lower board of the lung on each side corresponds to the tenth rib in the mid-axillary line
+#### Answer: D. The lower board of the lung on each side corresponds to the tenth rib in the mid-axillary line - *FALSE* = B. The oblique fissue of the lung corresponds to the medial border of the scapula when the arm is fully abducted - TRUE
+- todo

 ### Q4
 Which of the following are true?
 Expiring forcibly against a close glottis: